Microcosmic orbit: History

 The history of the microcosmic orbit dates back to prehistoric times in China, and the underlying principles can be found in the I Ching which according to legend was written by the Emperor Fu Xi approximately five thousand years ago or at least two centuries before the time of the Yellow Emperor.
 For example, the Chinese character for the I Ching hexagram number 5, Waiting, depicts a person sitting in meditation and the commentary pertains to the flow of energy from one of the psychic energy channels to another during meditation:

 The commentary on the Image for hexagram 5 reveals the entire process of meditation.
 "The clouds rise up to heaven" symbolizes the meditator's energy rising upward as it evaporates into the head, where it is distilled into a saliva like nectar (referred to in the phrase "the superior man eats and drinks"), which returns to the abdomen. " It furthers one to cross the great water" alludes to crossing the great water of the abdomen and mouth.

 An 1886 stone carving in the White Cloud Temple in Beijing contains a pictorial representation of some of the symbols which describe the processes involved in the microcosmic orbit meditation technique.
 These particular techniques are derived from the Taoist Patriarch Lü Dongbin who was born in 798 AD.

 Lü Dongbin was one of the Eight Immortals.

 Lü Dongbin and his teacher, Chung-li Ch'üan, were two of the "Eight Immortals”, pa-hsien.
 While a fugitive after an abortive Chinese military expedition against Tibet, Chung-li Ch'uan encountered Master Tung-hua.
 He "earnestly begged for the secrets of immortality.
 Master Tung-hua thereupon imparted to him not only an infallible magic process for attaining longevity, but also the method to produce the Philosopher's Stone."

+This method was documented by Leng Qian (冷謙), a Taoist monk who lived during the late Yuan and early Ming dynasties, in his book Essentials for Cultivating Longevity (修齡要旨).
+His account was less detailed and referred to the practice by a different name: “The Marvelous Sixteen-Character Method for Longevity” (長生一十六字妙訣).

+The Qing-dynasty physician You Cheng (尤乘) later used the term “Microcosmic Orbit Method” (小週天法) in his book A Compilation for Longevity (壽世青編).

+He described the method as follows: